-The doctoral program in the Department of Public Administration provides students with a rich and diverse education through a combination of hands-on research training and a foundation of coursework targeted at your specific areas of interest.
+The doctoral program in the Department of Public Policy, Management, and Analytics provides students with a rich and diverse education through a combination of hands-on research training and a foundation of coursework targeted at your specific areas of interest.

 The goal of doctoral training is to equip individuals to add to knowledge of public administration and related fields through disciplined research.
 When practicing professionals undertake the doctorate they should recognize the need to demonstrate substantial research skills and to interact with a research faculty on a continuing basis as they design and execute their dissertation projects.

 As a PhD program, UIC turned out to be a great choice.
 Faculty are extremely accessible, and I still stay in contact with multiple faculty members today.
 Courses are small and students form a tight bond between each other.
 When I entered the job market, I consistently found other universities who knew UIC’s reputation for financial management and also faculty members in the program.
 I received a total of three tenure-track academic job offers, and each job offer involved someone at the school having a connection with someone at UIC.
 I would wholeheartedly recommend UIC to anyone wishing to make the journey to a PhD in Public Administration.PhD Alumnus|